fastapi/fastapi/docs/index.md

 Coming back to the previous code example, **FastAPI** will:

 * Validate that there is an `item_id` in the path.
 * Validate that the `item_id` is of type `int`.
-If it is not, the client will see a useful error.
+    * If it is not, the client will see a useful, clear error.
 * Check if there is an optional query parameter named `q` (as in `http://127.0.0.1:8000/items/foo?q=somequery`).
-As the `q` parameter is declared with `= None`, it is optional.
-Without the `None` it would be required (as is the body).
+    * As the `q` parameter is declared with `= None`, it is optional.
+    * Without the `None` it would be required (as is the body).
 * Read the body as JSON:
     * Check that it has a required attribute `name` that should be a `str`.
     * Check that is has a required attribute `price` that has to be a `float`.
     * Check that it has an optional attribute `is_offer`, that should be a `bool`, if present.
-    * All this would also work for deeply nested JSON objects
+    * All this would also work for deeply nested JSON objects.
 * Convert from and to JSON automatically.
-* Document everything as OpenAPI, so the interactive documentation is created and updated automatically.
+* Document everything as an OpenAPI schema, that can be used by:
+    * Interactive documentation sytems.
+    * Automatic client code generation systems, for many languages.
-* Provide the interactive documentation web interfaces.
+* Provide 2 interactive documentation web interfaces directly.

 ---